BI-STEM-Away/sMAP/ourTeam.md

       <h6 style="margin-left:10px; text-align:left;margin-bottom:10px;">
       Arian Veyssi</h6>
       <p style="margin-left:10px; text-align:left;padding:0;">
-      Disha proficiently handled project logistics and contributed in app and web developement.<br>
+      Arian helped in sMAP's User Interface designing and she also worked with in bringing an extremely simple and useful tutorial of sMAP for users.<br>
       Socials:
       <a href="mailto:samuelbharti@gmail.com">Email</a>
       <a target='_blank' href="https://www.linkedin.com/in/samuelbharti/">LinkedIn</a>